mzufferey/omics/index.md

 * Gene Active Ranking Profile (GARP)-normalized data were obtained from the **COLT** database http://colt.ccbr.utoronto.ca/cancer Genome-wide pooled shRNA  screens enable global identification of the genes essential for cancer  cell survival and proliferation and provide a ‘functional genetic’ map  of human cancer to complement genomic studies.
 Using a lentiviral shRNA  library targeting approximately 16 000 human genes and a newly developed scoring approach, we identified essential gene profiles in more than 70 breast, pancreatic and ovarian cancer cell lines.
 We developed a  web-accessible database system for capturing information from each step  in our standardized screening pipeline and a gene-centric search tool  for exploring shRNA activities within a given cell line or across  multiple cell lines.
 The database consists of a laboratory information  and management system for tracking each step of a pooled shRNA screen as well as a web interface for querying and visualization of shRNA and  gene-level performance across multiple cancer cell lines.
 COLT-Cancer  Version 1.0 is currently accessible at http://colt.ccbr.utoronto.ca/cancer.

+TCIA	digital histopathology slides

+Achilles shRNADEMETER knockout scores were downloaded from The Broad Institute for all cell lines in CCLE for all TFs a

 gene essentiality data from: McFarland JM, Ho ZV, Kugener G, Dempster JM, Montgomery PG, Bryan JG, et al. Improved estima- tion of cancer dependencies from large-scale RNAi screens using model-based normalization and data integration.
 Nat Commun.
 2018; 9(1):4610.
 Epub 2018/11/06. https://doi.org/10.1038/s41467-018- 06916-5 PubMed Central PMCID: PMC6214982.
 PMID: 30389920
 39.